 - USA in the 20th Century

-Since the video is designed to help students understand how capitalism works, the clip can be used as a flexible tool to help learners make connections and think about changes and causation leading to similarity and difference across time periods.
+Since the film is designed to help students understand how capitalism works, it can be used as a flexible tool to help learners make connections and think about changes and causation leading to similarity and difference across time periods.

-The video can be revisited throughout the key stage, depending upon learners’ differing needs and starting points, to help reinforce the umbrella term, consolidate knowledge and understanding and aid progression
+The film can be revisited throughout the key stage, depending upon learners’ differing needs and starting points, to help reinforce the umbrella term, consolidate knowledge and understanding and aid progression

-Students could watch this video in conjunction with the Communism video from this series, and draw up a table of similarities and differences between the two ideologies.
+Students could watch this film in conjunction with the Communism episode from this series, and draw up a table of similarities and differences between the two ideologies.

-The video can be preparatory work, with students encouraged to watch and generate questions before a sequence of learning
+The film can be preparatory work, with students encouraged to watch and generate questions before a sequence of learning

-Students could initially watch the video and then later ‘write the script’ or provide a voice over, recalling information from memory by way of retrieval practice in a storyboard style.
+Students could initially watch and then later ‘write the script’ or provide a voice over, recalling information from memory by way of retrieval practice in a storyboard style.

-Students could actively watch the video whilst answering a series of questions generated by the teacher tailored to the period under study.
+Students could actively watch whilst answering a series of questions generated by the teacher tailored to the period under study.
 Students could then create a summarising pyramid.